Non-guaranteed undergraduate applicants

 Students who are joining the University through Erasmus, clearing, as an insurance choice or have missed the guarantee deadline are not guranteed an offer of accommodation.
 You can still apply for University-allocated accommodation in our second round of applications, once you have firmly accepted your study place, but should also look in the Private Sector.

 Non-guaranteed applicants can only begin to apply for University-allocated accommodation after their place of study at the University has been confirmed.
 We open the second round of applications on A level results day, but you will not be able to access the accommodation application portal until at least the day after you have formally confirmed your offer of study because UCAS updates our systems overnight.

+Once you have applied for accommodation, our system allocates students to any remaining rooms that we have available.
+Students with a health need will be given priority.
 See our non-guaranteed applicant timeline for details of the stages of the application process.

 Looking in the private sector

 As a non-guaranteed applicant, we strongly recommend that you begin looking for accommodation in Bristol's private rented sector alongside your University accommodation application.

 If you're not guaranteed an offer of University-allocated accommodation, you should begin looking for accommodation in Bristol's private sector immediately.
 We provide advice on finding somewhere to live, including what to look out for when renting and factsheets and resources to you get started with your accommodation search.

 If you join the University through clearing or as an insurance applicant, your place of study at the University becomes formally confirmed following A Level results day.
 Once your place is confirmed you can apply for accommodation.